diantyapitaloka/College-Piechart/README.md

 ## 🌌⭐☂️ College-Piechart ☂️⭐🌌
 - The pie chart is a favorite chart for many analysts to show the proportion of data.
 Based on the student dataframe, the number of students per faculty is a case of proportion that can be displayed with a pie chart.
+- A pie chart is a type of circular graph, where each "slice" represents a proportion or percentage of the whole data.
+Its purpose is to show the parts of a total so that the contribution of each category is easily visible.

 ## 🌌⭐☂️ Code ☂️⭐🌌